loafey/master-thesis/Thesis/6.0. Discussion/main.typ

 ]

 #ln currently not does expose many primitives for interacting with the the memory
-nor does it expose any way to write assembly.
-The later could probably be skipped and it could likely suffice to implement FFI and adding syntax for system calls.
+nor does it expose any way to inline assembly code.
+The latter could probably
+be skipped and it could likely suffice to implement FFI and adding syntax for system calls.